Canceled due to Covid-19

 - 6:15 pm – Welcome

 - Extra parking next door at German-American Hall, 230 Plymouth St.

-The history of pea soup as a Nordic tradition dates back to before the time of the Vikings.
-Eating pea soup and pancakes on Thursdays is said to have originated as preparation for the Catholic fast day on Friday.
+History of Pea Soup – a Nordic tradition that dates back to before the time of the Vikings – Eating pea soup and pancakes on Thursdays is said to have originated as preparation for the Catholic fast day on Friday.
 Starting in the 18th century, punsch, an arrack-based sweet yellow liqueur was the pea soup drink of choice.
 In the Swedish and Finnish armies, pea soup continues to be served on Thursdays.
 In Finland the soup is made of green peas, in Sweden yellow.